The Difference Between a Sensor and a Transmitter

 Sensor

-Coda, a manufacturer and solution provider in the field of environmental and weather monitoring for over a decade, has witnessed the continuous development and innovation of sensor technology.
-A sensor is essentially a device that converts physical signals into electrical signals.
-Engineers or designers primarily compose it of sensitive components, conversion components, conversion circuits, and auxiliary power supplies.
+Coda is a company that has been making environmental and weather monitoring solutions for over ten years.
+They have seen many changes and improvements in sensor technology.
+A sensor is a device that turns physical signals into electrical signals.
+Engineers or designers mainly build it with sensitive parts, conversion parts, circuits, and power supplies.

 Transmitter

-A transmitter is an instrument that converts non – standard electrical signals into standard electrical signals.
-It mainly consists of a measurement part, an amplifier, and a feedback part.
-The measurement part is responsible for accurately detecting the input non – standard electrical signal.
 Engineers or designers need to endow it with high precision and stability to correctly capture the initial signal.
 The amplifier then boosts the weak measurement signal to a suitable level for further processing.
 It is crucial to maintain the signal’s integrity during the amplification process to avoid distortion.
-The feedback part continuously monitors the output signal and adjusts the internal parameters of the transmitter to ensure that the output standard electrical signal meets the required specifications.
-This feedback mechanism helps to improve the accuracy and reliability of the transmitter.

 The Difference Between Sensor and Transmitter